Tearfund

 Tearfund's Partnership Philosophy

-As stated in their materials: "Tearfund's support of locally led grassroots development is responsive to local context“ and they ”normally commit to a long-term relationship with partners,“ recognizing that ”development of both communities and organisations takes time."
+As stated in their materials: "Tearfund's support of locally led grassroots development is responsive to local context“ and they ”normally commit to a long-term relationship with partners,“ recognising that ”development of both communities and organisations takes time."

 Chair Anna Laszlo on the new CEO appointment: “Silas brings a wealth of leadership, experience, and vision to Tearfund.
 His deep commitment to seeing the church act as a catalyst for community transformation will be foundational.”

-What Makes Organizations Stand Out
+What Makes Organisations Stand Out

 • Community-led approach - Evidence of community ownership and participation